LMS vs. LXP: Breaking Down the Differences

 LMS vs. LXP: Key Differences

 In today's virtual learning landscape, user expectations are higher than ever.
 One of the key things they are looking for when it comes to developing skills and engaging within teams are personalization and user experience.
 This is what we think an LXP offers as compared to a traditional LMS.
-Think of an LXP as the 'Netflix of Learning' that curates and aggregates a holistic experience for employees based on their learning habits, skills and pathways through the use of Artificial Intelligence and Data Analytics.
+Think of an LXP an integrated learning technology platform that curates and aggregates a holistic experience for employees based on their learning habits, skills and pathways through the use of artificial intelligence and data analytics.

 LXPs enable companies to more effectively manage digital disruptions occurring across the workforce.
 It delivers a holistic and deeply personalized learning experience to learners.